-Child and Teen Checkups (C&TC) is the name for Minnesotas Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) Program, a required service under Title XIX of the Social Security Act.
-C&TC is a comprehensive child health program provided to children and teens (newborn through the age of 20) enrolled in Medical Assistance (MA) or MinnesotaCare.
-The purpose of the program is to reduce the impact of childhood health problems by identifying, diagnosing, and treating health problems early, and encourage the development of good health habits.
+Child and Teen Checkups (C&TC) is the name for Minnesota’s Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program, a required service under Title XIX of the Social Security Act.
+C&TC is a comprehensive child health program provided to children and teens (newborn through the age of 20 years) enrolled in Medical Assistance (MA) or MinnesotaCare.
+The purpose of the program is to reduce the impact of childhood health problems by identifying, diagnosing, and treating health problems early, and to encourage the development of good health habits.

-The federal Centers for Medicare and Medicaid Services (CMS) has set a goal for states to have an 80% participation rate in C&TC screening services.
+The federal Centers for Medicare & Medicaid Services (CMS) has set a goal for states to have an 80% participation rate in C&TC screening services.
 Federal law requires states to maintain an 80% participation rate in the C&TC screenings.
 This participation rate is based on eligible children receiving a C&TC screening service during the reporting year.
-As Minnesota works toward reaching the 80% participation rate goal, accurate billing/coding is critical in documenting the screenings that have been provided.
+As Minnesota works toward reaching the 80% participation rate goal, accurate billing and coding is critical in documenting the screenings that have been provided.

-States are also required to follow-up on referrals made as a result of a C&TC screening to assure that children/families receive the necessary services to correct or improve health problems.
-It is important that providers report all referrals on C&TC claims using one of the four HIPAA Required Referral Codes.
+States are also required to follow up on referrals made as a result of a C&TC screening to assure that children and families receive the necessary services to correct or improve health problems.
+It is important that providers report all referrals on C&TC claims using one of the four HIPAA required referral codes.

 The C&TC program emphasizes the need to avoid fragmentation of care and the importance of continuity of care in comprehensive health supervision.
-Providers can assist in reducing duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as:
+Providers can help reduce duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as:

-To be reimbursed for C&TC screening services, fee-for-service C&TC screening providers must either be enrolled as:
+To be reimbursed for C&TC screening services, fee-for-service C&TC screening providers must be enrolled as either of the following:

-Staff eligible to provide some components under supervision of a physician or dentist includes:
+Staff eligible to provide some components under supervision of a physician or dentist includes the following:

 Some providers listed can only complete certain components that are within their scope of practice as a licensed professional.
 For more information about enrolling as an MHCP provider, refer to Requirements for Providers.
-Use this MHCP Provider Manual in conjunction with the DHS C&TC Provider Guide (DHS-4212).
+Use this MHCP Provider Manual in conjunction with the DHS C&TC Provider Guide (DHS-4212) (PDF).

-Refer to the Schedule of Age-Related Screening Standards (C&TC Screening Component Periodicity Schedule) (DHS-3379) for Minnesotas age-related screening standards schedule details.
-Refer to the DHS C&TC Provider Guide (DHS-4212) for more information on screening components.
+Refer to the Schedule of Age-Related Screening Standards (C&TC Screening Component Periodicity Schedule) (DHS-3379) (PDF) for Minnesota’s age-related screening standards schedule details.
+Refer to the DHS C&TC Provider Guide (DHS-4212) (PDF) for more information on screening components.

 For details on dental benefit coverage policy, refer to the Dental Services section of this manual.

 A blood lead test at ages 12 and 24 months is a federally required component of C&TC.
-Research indicates that MA/MinnesotaCare children are at greater risk of lead poisoning.
-Lead testing can occur at other times within the ranges that are indicated on the Schedule of Age-Related Screening Standards (C&TC Screening Component Periodicity Schedule) (DHS-3379) and when medically indicated.
-A blood lead test done between 9 and 15 months can fulfill the 12-month screening requirement.
-A blood lead test completed for a child between 16 months and 30 months of age can fulfill the 24-month screening requirement.
+Research indicates that MA and MinnesotaCare children are at greater risk of lead poisoning.
+Lead testing can occur at other times within the ranges that are indicated on the Schedule of Age-Related Screening Standards (C&TC Screening Component Periodicity Schedule) (DHS-3379) (PDF) and when medically indicated.
+A blood lead test done between ages 9 and 15 months can fulfill the 12-month screening requirement.
+A blood lead test completed for a child between ages 16 months and 30 months can fulfill the 24-month screening requirement.

 When billing a blood lead test use the correct CPT code for the lead test.
 Venipuncture and capillary specimen collection and handling are covered services.